The Happenings on Shaw Hill

 I think I know where they are.
 Of course, if they are in the neighbor’s house, that is not good.
 They would not have gone there under their own free will, I am quite sure of that.

-I opened the front door and made my way across the driveway.
+I opened my front door and made my way across the driveway.
 I walked across my lawn and through the thicket of small trees and brush that forms a boundary line between my house and theirs.

 Five Days Ago